hackforthesea/2020/README.md

-# welcome
+# Hack for the Sea - 2019

+Stay tuned for more information.
+Our 2019 event is still TBD.
+For notifications as to when things change, please watch or star this repository, or sign up for our mailing list at https://tinyletter.com/hackforthesea.

-Entry point for Hack for the Sea.
-Will grow over time.
+This README will certainly grow over time.